 Born in Hong Kong, Jason Y. Ng is a globetrotter who spent his entire adult life in Italy, the United States and Canada before returning to his birthplace to rediscover his roots.
 He is a lawyer, published author, and contributor to The Guardian, The South China Morning Post, Hong Kong Free Press and EJInsight.
 His social commentary blog As I See It and restaurant/movie review site The Real Deal have attracted a cult following in Asia and beyond.
 Between 2014 and 2016, he was a music critic for Time Out (HK).

 Jason is the bestselling author of Umbrellas in Bloom (2016), No City for Slow Men (2013) and HONG KONG State of Mind (2010).
-Together, the three books form a Hong Kong trilogy that tracks the city's post-colonial development.
+Together, the three books form a Hong Kong trilogy that charts the city's post-colonial development.
 His short stories have appeared in various anthologies.
-In 2017, Jason co-edited and contributed to Hong Kong 20/20, an anthology that marks the 20th anniversary of the handover.
-In July 2017, he was appointed Advising Editor for the Los Angeles Review of Books (LARB) China Channel, working with historian Jeff Wasserstrom and writer Alec Ash.
-He will be co-editing Hong Kong Noir, the latest addition to Akashic Books' critically acclaimed international noir series, with Chicago-based writer Susan Blumberg-Kason.
-Jason is a member of the Foreign Correspondents' Club and the Hong Kong Writers' Circle.
+Jason also co-edited and contributed to Hong Kong 20/20 (2017) and Hong Kong Noir (2019).

 Jason earned his dual degree in finance and electrical engineering from the Wharton School of the University of Pennsylvania.
 He holds a Juris Doctor and M.B.A. from the University of Toronto.
 He is admitted to the New York and the Massachusetts State Bars.

 Jason’s day job and personal interests make him a frequent traveler.
 Over the years, he has visited over 100 cities in more than 35 countries.
-He speaks English, Cantonese and Mandarin and has working knowledge of Italian and French.
+He speaks English, Cantonese and Mandarin and has working knowledge of Italian, French and Japanese.

 In addition to being a writer, Jason is a classical singer and amateur photographer.
 His other interests include alpine skiing, mountain climbing, classical music and home cooking.
 In 2011, he was bestowed the title “Man of the Year” by Elle Men magazine for his diverse interests and balanced lifestyle.
 In 2013, he was the keynote speaker at the Harvard Club Book Prize awards ceremony.
 In 2017, he was featured in Men with Style Asia in an article titled "Renaissance Man."